nestybox/sysbox-ee/docs/system-containers.md

 * It offers reduced isolation compared to a VM (i.e., system containers share the Linux kernel while VMs share the hypervisor;
   the attack surface of the former is wider than that of the latter).
-  Thus, VMs are better suited for multi-tenant clouds.
+  Thus, VMs are better suited for multi-tenant clouds with strict security requirements.

 * It does not (currently) package hardware dependencies.